-The Board invites communication from its private investors and encourages participation by them at the Annual General Meeting (AGM).
+The Board invites communication from its private investors and encourages participation by them at the AGM.
 All Board members present at the AGM are available to answer questions from shareholders.
-Notice of the AGM in excess of 21 clear days is given and the business of the meeting is conducted with separate resolutions, voted on initially by a show of hands and with the result of the voting being clearly indicated.
+Notice of the AGM is in excess of 21 clear days and the business of the meeting is conducted with separate resolutions, voted on initially by a show of hands and with the result of the voting being clearly indicated.

 The Board is responsible for the Group’s system of internal control and for reviewing its effectiveness.
 Such a system is designed to mitigate the risk of failure to achieve business objectives and can only provide reasonable, but not absolute, assurance against material misstatement or loss.

-The Board is of the view that there is an ongoing process for identifying, evaluating and managing the Group’s significant risks and that it has been in place for the period ended 31 March 2017 and up to the date of approval of the annual report and accounts, and that it is regularly reviewed by the Board.
+There is an ongoing process for identifying, evaluating and managing the Group’s significant risks and this has been in place for the period ended 31 March 2018 and up to the date of approval of the annual report and accounts and is regularly reviewed by the Board.

 On a monthly basis, management accounts, including a comprehensive cash flow forecast, are reviewed by the Board in order to provide effective monitoring of financial performance.
 At the same time the Board considers other significant strategic, organisational and compliance issues to ensure that the Group’s assets are safeguarded and financial information and accounting records can be relied upon.
 The Board formally monitors monthly progress on each development.